chinzhiweiblank/product_security_challenge/README.md

 As part of the challenge, you need to implement an authentication mechanism with as many of the following features as possible.
 It is a non exhaustive list, so feel free to add or remove any of it as deemed necessary.

-1. Input sanitization and validation
+1. [x] Input sanitization and validation
-2. Password hashed
+2. [x] Password hashed
-3. Prevention of timing attacks
+3. [x] Prevention of timing attacks **Technically, bcrypt has non-constant time for comparisons.
+Thus, without the salt, it would be hard to get information out.**
-4. Logging
+4. [x] Logging
-5. CSRF prevention
+5. [ ] CSRF prevention
-6. Multi factor authentication
+6. [ ] Multi factor authentication
-7. Password reset / forget password mechanism
+7. [ ] Password reset / forget password mechanism
-8. Account lockout
+8. [ ] Account lockout
-9. Cookie
+9. [x] Cookie
-10. HTTPS
+10. [x] HTTPS
-11. Known password check
+11. [ ]Known password check

 You will have to create a simple binary (platform of your choice) to provide any server side functionality you may require.
 Please document steps to run the application.
 Your submission should be a link to your Github repository which you've already forked earlier together with the source code and binaries.

 Thank you!

+## Installation
+Execute `npm i && npm run start`.
+This installs the necessary node modules and then uses nodemon to start.
+Any changes in code will trigger nodemon to restart the server for the sake of development.